el-kittiwake/advent-of-code/2025/README.md

 The solution to this part is the number of times the position of the dial equals 0.

 ##### My solution
-I loop through my input file line by line, each line is a separate direction and click count (XY value).

-While there are lines to read I extract the direction (R or L, which I save as a sign value 1 and -1 respectively), and number of clicks.
+I read each line and extract the direction (R or L, which I save as a sign value 1 and -1 respectively), and number of clicks.

 I then calculate the modulo of the rotations to 100, this eliminates any 100 click rotations as they cancel.